Cumulocity-IoT/edge-k8s-operator-docs/samples/README.md

-Samples folder contains various Customer Resource, secret, service and ingress manifest files required for deploying Cumulocity IoT Edge using the Edge K8s Operator.
+Samples folder contains a sample Kubernetes manifest with the Edge custom resource (CR) definition, Secrets and Ingress necessary to deploy Cumulocity IoT Edge.

-In all these files, `cumulocity-iot-edge` is used as the Custom Resource name.
-If you want to change the name, search replace `cumulocity-iot-edge` with the name you want to use in all the files under this folder.
+In this file, `cumulocity-iot-edge` is used as the Custom Resource name.
+If you want to change the name, search replace `cumulocity-iot-edge` with the name you want to use.